-The lower exhaust port on the back of the Fusion Pro 32 and 48 pulls air down through the table.
+The lower exhaust port on The Fusion Pro 48 pulls air down through the table.
 The holes in the Task Plate provide vacuum hold-down capability that keeps thin materials flat while engraving.
 The exhaust system is designed so that it evacuates from both the top and the bottom of the task plate when the task plate is at its highest position.
 The exhaust pulls air through the holes and forms enough of a vacuum that it will flatten slightly warped paper, wood, aluminum sheet stock and other materials.
 As long as the exhaust is operating and the Task Plate is no more than an inch (25.4 mm) below its highest point, the Vacuum Table will work.